maks/clickapair/README.md

 # clickapair

-pair match gaming, entry into flutter create contest
+Pair match gaming, entry into flutter create contest

 Inspired by "pica pair" which is itself based on "spot it".